10 Things to Do Before Delivery Day

 Stock up on the essentials: The truth is you really don’t need much those first few days and weeks home with baby, but you’ll want to make sure you are stocked up on the few things that matter most: Diapers, wipes, swaddles, baby PJs, lanolin and/or gel soothies, breast pads and the Itzy Ritzy Milk Boss.

 Make a communication plan: Once labor starts everything else begins to blur.
 Making a communication plan ahead of time will help you make sure you notify who you want, when you want.
 Discuss with your partner who you’d like to notify (if anyone) once you’ve checked into the hospital and decide how you want to break the news once baby arrives.
 If you decide on a mass email, you can begin a draft that has everyone’s emails already entered in so you don’t miss anyone.
 Regardless of your method of delivery, it will be good to have a list prepared with the names of people you want alerted.

 Order your breast pump and learn the basics (if you’re breastfeeding): The vast majority of health insurance companies are required to provide a breast pump to a new mother within the first year of their child’s birth.
 Do your research ahead of time to find out if your insurance will cover a breast pump, and if so, which ones and how you can order.
 We highly recommend ordering your breast pump, sanitizing the parts and spending some time learning the basics of use before your baby is born.
-Trust us when we say that when you are is not the most convenient time to start sanitizing your pump and figuring out how the heck to use it!
+Trust us when we say that when you are desperate and engorged is not the most convenient time to start sanitizing your pump and figuring out how the heck to use it!